 Experiencing Afternoon Tea in London is a rite of passage.
-It’s on every serious traveller’s Bucket List because you have to do it at least once, or you never really went to England, did you?
+It’s on every serious traveler’s Bucket List because you have to do it at least once, or you never really went to England, did you?
 Whether you call it High Tea or Afternoon Tea (the difference in semantics is a matter of spirited debate), tea service in London is an unforgettable experience.

-High Tea in London traditionally consists of your choice of hot tea (usually Earl Grey, Assam, or herbal varieties like rooibis or mint tea) served with finger sandwiches, petit fours, and– most importantly– scones with jam and Devonshire cream, also known as “clotted cream” or “double cream”.
+High Tea in London traditionally consists of your choice of hot tea (usually Earl Grey, Assam, or herbal varieties like rooibos or mint tea) served with finger sandwiches, petit fours, and– most importantly– scones with jam and Devonshire cream, also known as “clotted cream” or “double cream”.
 It’s basically a less unctuous version of butter, with a rich, neutral flavor.
 Sometimes akin to real whipped cream in texture, clotted cream is closer in flavor to butter.
 (Because there’s no sugar added.)

 High Tea gets its name from the fact that you enjoy the service at the height of the afternoon– say, 3 PM.
 (Traditionally, for working-class folks, high tea was also a heavier meal served at a high table, usually at the end of the workday.)